IvanJasjko/statistical-learning-intro/notes/chapter2.md

 **Unsupervised Learning** problems have no associated response y<sub>i</sub> for x<sub>i</sub>.
 One of the methods to address these problems is *clustering*

-There also are *semi-suprevised* problems, usually when predictors can be measure cheaply, but responses are expensive to collect.
+There also are *semi-supervised* problems, usually when predictors can be measure cheaply, but responses are expensive to collect.

 #### 2.1.5